Skip to main content

 Having diabetes can increase your risk of certain infections or complications even if your blood sugar is managed well.
 That’s why it’s important to get extra protection against infections when you can.
 This is where vaccines come in.

 Get a flu vaccine every year to lower your risk of having the flu and its complications.
-If you’re under 65 years old, a one-time pneumococcal vaccine will help prevent pneumonia.
+If you’re under age 65, a one-time pneumococcal vaccine will help prevent pneumonia.
 If you’re 65 or older, you should have a pneumococcal vaccine every 5 years to keep up that protection.

 Get yearly foot exams

 Special foot exams are recommended for people with diabetes.
-Your provider will inspect your feet for wounds, check your blood flow, and examine your sensation.
+A healthcare professional will inspect your feet for wounds, check your blood flow, and examine your sensation.
 You should have a diabetic foot exam at least once a year.
 But you may need it more often if you have any signs of complications.

 The bottom line

 Having diabetes can raise your risk of infection and serious complications.
-Urinary tract infection (UTI), flu, and foot ulcers are common diabetes infections.
+UTI, flu, and foot ulcers are common diabetes infections.
 The effects of diabetes can affect how well your immune system works, making it harder to fight infection.
 If you have diabetes, try to keep your blood sugar in the normal range.
 This can help to prevent serious diabetes infections and their complications.

 why trust our exports reliability shield